Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: A Power enhancing modification of

-REMARK 5: It is interesting to point out that the above power enhancing tranformation based on $\widetilde{d}_{nj}$ is analogous to implementing a specific adjustment on the forecast errors associated with the larger models.
-More specifically, implementing our main test statistic in (\ref{eq:eq3}) with the $\hat{e}_{j,t+1}^{2}$'s replaced with say $\widetilde{e}_{j,t+1}^{2}=\hat{e}_{j,t+1}^{2}-(\hat{e}_{0,t+1}-\hat{e}_{j,t+1})^{2}$ results in a formulation that is algebraically identical to (\ref{eq:eq22}) above.
+REMARK 4: The above power enhancing tranformation based on $\widetilde{d}_{nj}$ is analogous to implementing an adjustment to the forecast errors associated with the larger models.
+More specifically, implementing our main test statistic in (\ref{eq:eq3}) with the $\hat{e}_{j,t+1}^{2}$'s replaced with say $\widetilde{e}_{j,t+1}^{2}=\hat{e}_{j,t+1}^{2}-(\hat{e}_{0,t+1}-\hat{e}_{j,t+1})^{2}$ results in a formulation that is algebraically identical to (\ref{eq:eq22}).
 It is now interesting to observe that these $\widetilde{e}_{j,t+1}^{2}$'s are essentially adjusting the $\hat{e}_{j,t+1}^{2}$'s for estimation noise coming from the estimation of the larger model when its true parameters are zero.
 This is precisely the motivation behind the well known Clark and West adjustment to equal predictive accuracy tests proposed in Clark and West (2007).
 Unlike the setting in Clark and West (2007) however our proposed test statistics result in formal normal limits rather than approximate ones.